Lisenbay History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Lisenbay research.
-Another 115 words (8 lines of text) covering the years 1379, 1632 and 1701 are included under the topic Early Lisenbay History in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) covering the years 1379, 1632 and 1701 are included under the topic Early Lisenbay History in all our PDF Extended History products and printed products wherever possible.

 Lisenbay Spelling Variations

-in names were a common occurrence.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
+Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Lisenbay has been spelled many different ways, including Lazenby, Lazinby, Lasynbi, Laysynby, Lasinby and many more.

 Early Notables of the Lisenbay family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Lisenbay Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Lisenbay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lisenbay family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Lisenbays to arrive in North America: Thomas Lazenby, who arrived in Virginia in 1672; William Lazinby who arrived in Maryland in 1744; William Lazenby, a bonded passenger who came to America in 1772.